Choaib-ELMADI/getting-started-with-adas/README.md

 - Use of robots for collision scenarios
 - Visual animations and examples for understanding test tracks

-### 8. Wrap‑Up and Downloads
+### 8. Resources and Projects

-Includes optional materials:

-- Useful websites
-- Books
-- Technical papers on ADAS and autonomous driving
-- (Optional) Python programming activities:

-  - Computer vision
-  - Machine learning
-  - Deep learning
+This repo includes additional learning resources stored in the `Resources` folder, such as books, technical papers, and reference materials on ADAS and autonomous driving.
+These materials can help you deepen your understanding beyond the course content.

-  - 7 guided exercises with problem statements and reference links
+Optional Python programming activities and practical exercises are provided in the `Projects` folder.
+They cover computer vision, machine learning, and deep learning tasks related to ADAS, with 7 guided exercises including problem statements and reference links for self-practice.

-These activities are not part of the course videos but can help you practice ADAS‑related algorithms.

 If you find this repo useful, feel free to share it.
 Contributions and suggestions are always welcome!